core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Processing on the Client Side ## {#sec-reverse-proxies-client-side}

-If a client sends a CoAP request intended for a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{ssec-req-send-steps}}.
+If a client sends a CoAP request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{ssec-req-send-steps}}.
 In particular, this results in a request sent to the proxy including a Multicast-Timeout Option.

 The client processes the CoAP responses forwarded back by the proxy as defined in {{ssec-resp-proc-client-steps}}, with the following differences at Step 3.

 * If the client wishes to send a follow-up unicast request intended only to the origin server that generated the response, then the client sends such a request according to the addressing information specified by the CRI retrieved from the value of the Reply-From Option.

-   Effectively, the client sends the unicast request either directly to the origin server (in case the proxy stands in only for the whole group of servers, but not for the individual servers in the group), or to the proxy (in case the proxy stands in for both the whole group of servers and the individual servers in the group).
+   Effectively, the client sends the unicast request either directly to the origin server (in the case that the proxy stands in only for the whole group of servers, but not for the individual servers in the group), or to the proxy (in the case that the proxy stands in for both the whole group of servers and the individual servers in the group).

-   In case the value of the Reply-From Option specifies also a CRI reference as the second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
-In particular:
+   If the value of the Reply-From Option specifies also a CRI reference as the second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
+When doing so, the following applies:

-   * If 'authority' is given in the CRI reference and it does not include 'port', then the client MUST NOT include the Uri-Port Option in the unicast request.
+   * If 'authority' is given in the CRI reference and it does not include 'port', this in itself MUST NOT result in the client including the Uri-Port Option in the unicast request.

    * If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path Options are included in the request after the Uri-Path Options corresponding to the path component of the CRI reference.